Topeka Dreams Neighborhood Improvement Initiatives Program (NIIP)

 3. Funding for park amenities require at least 50% matching funds and should constitute no more than 5% of the overall infrastructure budget.
 The 50% matching funds may be financed through other sources such as community groups (associations), public and private entities, non-profits, government entities, and Shawnee County Parks and Recreation.

-Bi-Annual selection of four NIAs to receive between $100,000 up to $1,000,000 each in infrastructure improvement investments and four NIAs to receive major/minor housing rehab improvements/affordable housing investments.
+Bi-Annual selection of multiple NIAs to receive between $100,000 up to $1,000,000 each in infrastructure improvement investments and four NIAs to receive major/minor housing rehab improvements/affordable housing investments.

-As part of the Neighborhood Improvement Initiatives Program (NIIP), up to $1.4 million (between $100,000 up to $1,000,000 per neighborhood) of the City of Topeka’s Capital Improvement Funding, and $150,000 of Utilities funding for public infrastructure improvements will be divided and invested into four LMI neighborhoods in Topeka bi-annually.
+As part of the Neighborhood Improvement Initiatives Program (NIIP), up to $1.4 million (between $100,000 up to $1,000,000 per neighborhood) of the City of Topeka’s Capital Improvement Funding, and $150,000 of Utilities funding for public infrastructure improvements will be available for projects in multiple LMI neighborhoods in Topeka bi-annually.
 Funding may also be used as local match funding for larger public improvements.
 Additionally, $330,000 in HUD housing funds may be awarded to up to four LMI neighborhoods.
 These housing funds will be awarded for major/minor housing rehab improvements on a first-come-first-serve basis by any income-eligible household in the selected neighborhoods.

 The City of Topeka will coordinate with the recipient neighborhoods to develop and implement projects that address current conditions and align with neighborhood goals for infrastructure, housing, and other quality of life improvements.
 Interested community partners may also partner with area NIAs to apply for grants for infrastructure and housing.